arcelioeperez/dash-app/report.md

 >"Random Forests grow many classification trees. \[...]
 Each tree gives a classification, and we say the tree 'votes' for that class.
 The forest chooses the classification having the most votes (over all the trees in the forest)." - [Breiman and Cutler](https://www.stat.berkeley.edu/~breiman/RandomForests/cc_home.htm)
 >

-## Code used to generate the model:
+## Code Used To Generate The Model:
 ```python
 def get_models():
     models = dict()